CoderChad/Algorithmic-Fairness-In-ML-Pipelines-2/README.md

 # Algorithmic-Fairness-In-ML-Pipelines-2
 This report outlines fairness enhancing interventions that I implemented into a Machine Learning Pipeline.
-I was interested in using the Machine Learning Algorithm to predict an individuals likelihood of being high or low income using sex as the sensitive attribute of analysis.
+I was interested in using the Machine Learning Algorithm to predict the  likelihood of an individual being high or low income using sex as the sensitive attribute of analysis.

 # Please see the attached notebook for my work.